 Non-profit status and transparency

 Transparency is more than just lip service for us: we are a founding member of the German donations council (Deutscher Spendenrat) and, as such, are committed to the transparent use of funds and adherence to ethical standards in fund-raising.
 As one of the first member organisations, we were awarded the council’s newly introduced donation certificate on 30 May 2017.
 We fully share the council’s goal of strengthening trust and transparency in the field of charitable donations.
 This was why we applied voluntarily for the first audit cycle.
+On 12 May 2020 we were awarded the donation certificate again.

 We also support the German Initiative for a Transparent Civil Society and are thus committed to making ten precisely identified relevant pieces of information about our organisation easily accessible to the general public in a particular format.
 So far, there are no uniform disclosure requirements for non-profit organisations in Germany.